exasol/databricks-virtual-schema/README.md

 ## Known Limitations

+* Currently the virtual schema does not verify the TLS certificate of the Databricks server, see [issue #4](https://github.com/exasol/databricks-virtual-schema/issues/4).
 * Currently, the virtual schema supports at most 50 tables per virtual schema, see [issue #8](https://github.com/exasol/databricks-virtual-schema/issues/8).
 * The `TABLE_FILTER` option is not yet supported, see [issue #14](https://github.com/exasol/databricks-virtual-schema/issues/14).